-Titan FX Swap Rates (rollover charges) for Forex, Commodity and Index CFD’s
+Swap Rates (rollover charges): Forex, Commodity & Index CFD’s

 A swap rate or rollover charge is defined as the interest applied (earned/added or deducted/paid) for holding a position open overnight.
 Each currency has an interest rate associated.
 Interest earned from rollover is known as ‘positive roll’.
 Interest paid on rollover is known as ‘negative roll’.
 Titan FX constantly reviews our swap rates and those of our competitors to ensure we are best in market.